580michael/BBB-Cursor/Manus/Manus BBB Script Guide.md

 ```

 This will:
-- Generate a Texas page based on your Oklahoma template
+- Generate a Texas page based on your template
 - Create both JSON and HTML files in the `generated_pages` directory
 - Show you the results so you can verify everything looks correct